-Dr. Katz was honored to be named on U.S. News & World Report’s Top Doctors rankings, considered to be among the top 1% of doctors in his specialty nationwide.
-He was selected as a Top Doctor in Chicago, IL, by the International Association of Healthcare Professionals, and he was recognized in Chicago magazine’s January 2012 issue as one of 494 top doctors in metro Chicago—chosen from the more than 35,000 medical doctors in the area.
-He has been cited in each issue of Best Doctors for more than a decade.
+Dr. Katz was chosen by Best Doctor’s to be included amongst the top 5% of US Physicians based upon an extensive, impartial peer-review survey that involved thousands of doctors nationwide.
+He was also selected as a Top Doctor in Chicago, by the International Association of Healthcare Professionals, and he was recognized in Chicago Magazine’s January 2020 issue as one of (494) top doctors in metro Chicago—chosen from the more than 40,000 medical doctors in the area.
+He has been cited in each issue of Chicago Magazine’s “Best Doctors” for more than a decade.

 lupus.
 “When you see a lupus patient who doesn’t look sick, it’s hard to imagine she suffers from a disease causing such fatigue and pain that she literally cannot make it to work or pick up her child from school,” Dr. Katz explained.
 “But behind that healthy face is an immune system run amok, attacking her own body at random.
 Striking any organ and tissue, lupus is a leading cause of heart attack, stroke and kidney disease among young women.”

 About Rheumatology Associates

 Rheumatologists are nonsurgical musculoskeletal specialists.
 In a way, we are like cardiologists compared to cardiovascular surgeons, or neurologists compared to neurosurgeons.
 We specialize in diagnosis and conservative medical therapy, especially medication.
 We do not do surgery.
-When surgery is required, we will gladly refer you to the proper specialist.
+When surgery is required, we will refer you to the proper specialist.

 Our office includes X-ray, extremity MRI, ultrasound, an infusion room for intravenous medications and an in-house lab so that you can receive coordinated care in one place.
 Please let us know if you have any questions in scheduling your appointment.